cwcyau/academic-kickstart-2/content/home/hero.md

 #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" #data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-**Developing and applying novel statistical machine learning to improve health and wellbeing**
+**A research group developing and applying novel statistical machine learning techniques to improve health and wellbeing through collaboration with the biological and medical sciences**

-A research group led by Professor Christopher Yau.